Kilimanjaro Itinerary

 Day-by-Day Descriptions

 Arrive JRO/Kilimanjaro Tanzania.
 You will be picked up from Kilimanjaro airport and transported to the Four Points Arusha hotel.
-This will be our team base pre and post trip.
+This will be our team base pre and post mountain.

 Mandatory arrival day for the whole team.